-- If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency(fr) is more than test frequency(TestFre). - When compressor running frequency is equal to test frequency, T4 is more than 15°C(59°F) or T4 fault. - Change setting temperature. - Turbo or sleep function on/off. - 2) When the current is higher than the predefined safe value, surge protection is activated, causing the compressor to cease operations.
+- If one of the following conditions is satisfied, not judge protective time. - Compressor running frequency(fr) is more than test frequency(TestFre). - When compressor running frequency is equal to test frequency, T4 is more than 15°C(59°F) or T4 fault. - Change setting temperature. - Turning on/off turbo or sleep function. - 2) When the current is higher than the predefined safe value, surge protection is activated, causing the compressor to cease operations.